SciML/DiffEqDocs.jl/docs/src/basics/faq.md

 ```
 ERROR: ArgumentError: pattern of the matrix changed
 ```
-though an `Error: SingularException` is also possible if the linear solver fails to detect that the sparsity structure changed.
+though, an `Error: SingularException` is also possible if the linear solver fails to detect that the sparsity structure changed.
 To address this issue, you'll need to disable caching the symbolic factorization, e.g.,

 ```julia
 solve(prob, Rodas4(linsolve=KLUFactorization(;reuse_symbolic=false))